memkind/memkind/examples/README.md

 ### pmem_multithreads.c

-Simple example how to use multithreading with pmem kinds.
+This example shows how to use multithreading with pmem kinds.

 ## Other memkind examples